LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  4. INT & FLOAT bordercolors.
 Border color int/float selection must match associated texture format.
  5. Flag error on VkBufferCreateInfo if buffer size is 0
  6. VkImageViewCreateInfo.format must be set
+ 7. For vkCreateGraphicsPipelines, correctly handle array of pCreateInfos and array of pStages within each element of pCreatInfos

 ## Image